zpainter/iassist/content/conferences/program-planning-manual.md

 - If you must decline sessions, try to choose low-scoring ones.
 If it is an issue of quality or poor fit, you may still choose to decline, but if it is only an issue of how many sessions will fit in the schedule you at least want to try to avoid cutting sponsor-led sessions.

 - Once you have a draft of the schedule, enter it into OpenConf--it will flag concurrent sessions with the same speakers.
-This helpls alleviate accidental double-booking.
+This helps alleviate accidental double-booking.

 - With LAC, make room assignments.
 Several options (and depends on local circumstances).

 - Try to assign based on which sessions you think will have the largest attendance relative to room sizes.
 When there are sessions on "hot topic" issues, you can assume these will be popular.

-- If one room is further away from the others, try to identify which of the concurrents is the least like the others, which would indicate that its attendess would be less likely room-switch in the middle of the session.
+- If one room is further away from the others, try to identify which of the concurrents is the least like the others, which would indicate that its attendees would be less likely room-switch in the middle of the session.

 - If the rooms are mostly the same size, assign rooms according to where they already fall on the program.
 Having a whole column in the program (as in, all "1" concurrent sessions) be in the same room can be a logical and easy to navigate arrangement.